-X Women’s Aid
+Shakti Women’s Aid

 Privacy Notice - Recruitment

 This notice explains what personal data (information) we will hold about you, how we collect it, and how we will use and may share information about you during the recruitment application process.
 We are required to notify you of this information, under data protection legislation.